biotronika/freePEMF/README.md

 * automatic change out to M mode above 61Hz
 * disp 0 1 - use or do not use display (freePEMF duo only) 1=use 0=don't use
 * pbar <left_time_sec> < |percent> Setup program progress bar on LCD screen.
 Percent is optional.
 No percent means 100%
+* pbar - manual refresh LCD if display is off
+* print